apache/openwhisk-deploy-kube/kubernetes/couchdb/README.md

 This indicates that the CouchDB instance is fully configured and ready to use.

-## Persistance
+## Persistence

-To create a persistant CouchDB instance, you will need to create a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for the [couchdb.yml](couchdb.yml).
+To create a persistent CouchDB instance, you will need to create a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for the [couchdb.yml](couchdb.yml).